 Why pressure mapping?

 When placing a person on a preventive or therapeutic mattress, it is essential to ensure that the bedding material used does not adversely affect the mattress.
-At the same time, it is essential to consider the carer's workload, which may mean that technical work aids are used, such as sliding sheets.
+At the same time, it is essential to consider the carer's workload, which may mean assistive devices such as sliding sheets are used.

 We have carried out a pressure mapping to investigate whether in-bed systems have a negative effect on the function of a pressure-relieving mattress.
 A pressure mapping is a snapshot of the pressure of a particular person lying on a mattress during a predetermined period.
 The light blue colour indicates low pressure.
 The higher up on the colour scale, the higher the pressure the body part is exposed to.